localgovdrupal/docs/docs/src/blog/beta-win-new-lead-council.md

 ---
-title: "Multi-council Drupal code sharing: Beta win and new lead council"
+title: "Beta win and new lead council"
 description: "We're now in Beta: find out what's new and watch the team's presentation to DrupalCon Europe."
 date: "2021-01-20"
 author: "Will Callaghan"